 ✅ Lounge in the sun on the beach and take a dip to cool off!

 ✅ Spend a winter day ice fishing or snowshoeing around the lake!

 ✅ Search for crayfish and aquatic insects in the shallow areas along the shore!

 ✅ Camp at one of the rustic campsites near the lake!

 How Does the Foundation Help State Parks Like Ackley Lake?

 As Montana State Parks’ only statewide fundraising partner, the Foundation helps to raise awareness, education, and most importantly support boots-on-the-ground improvement projects for users and supporters like you.
 As an agency faced with a $22 million maintenance deficit, our work and collaboration help to ensure continued access and solutions currently inside our state park system.

 Because in the end, we envision state parks that reflect Montana’s renowned outdoor recreation and heritage for all… forever.

-Don’t forget to pay a visit to the Ackley Lake Club whose hard work and commitment to Ackley Lake State Park has helped ensure continued access and great experiences for thousands for Ackley Lake visitors.
+Don’t forget to pay a visit to the Ackley Lake Club whose hard work and commitment to Ackley Lake State Park have helped ensure continued access and great experiences for thousands of Ackley Lake visitors.